yutannihilation/gghighlight/cran-comments.md

 ## Test environments
-* local Arch Linux install: release
+* local Ubuntu Linux install: release
-* travis-ci: 3.5, release and devel
+* GitHub Actions CI: 3.6, release and devel
 * win-builder: devel

 ## R CMD check results

-0 errors | 0 warnings | 0 note
+0 errors | 0 warnings | 1 note

-* This is mainly a maintenance release to fix compatibility issue with upcoming release of dplyr.
+* This is a maintenance release to address the following minor things.
-* Accordingly, `gghighlight_point()` and `gghighlight_line()` became defunct.
+    * Conditional use of suggested package vdiffr
-  Considering that these functions have been deprecated for 1.5 years, I expect there will be little impact on users.
+    * Fix test breakage on R-devel due to the change on all.equal()